diodechain/website/about.md

 ### Hero
 hero:
   animated: true
-  heading: A little bit <br>about us.
+  heading: A little bit <br>about us
-  subheading: How we started, what we believe in, <br>and where we’re going.
+  subheading: How we started, what we believe in, <br>and where we’re going
   image: hero/about.webp